So, how confused are you over Mobilegeddon?

 Google made suggestions over the years in an attempt to passively change the best practices for web design to include mobile display and usability.
 Unfortunately, their search result pages continued to return links to pages that caused frustration to mobile users.
 But April 21 marks the end of their passive campaign and the start of punitive measures to ensure a positive experience for its users.

-So if you like these tips and are ready to jump into the “responsive” side of things, take a look at this “9 Steps to Successful Responsive Website Design” download and let me know how you’re faring with all this Mobilegeddon hype in the comments below.
+So if you like these tips and are ready to jump into the “responsive” side of things, let's talk.